World on the Move: Migration, Societies and Change conference 2017:

 The Migration Lab, in partnership with Pathway Arts, The Meteor Newspaper, Unite for Change and Revive hosted a newspaper writing workshop for Refugee Week.

 This writing project aimed to counter the ‘fake news’ which proliferates in our national press about migration issues.
 A mixed group of people seeking asylum, those with refugee backgrounds, local journalists and migration researchers at the University of Manchester co-produced a newspaper which reports ‘Not the Fake News: Real Stories of Refuge and Asylum’.
 The project brought the academic and civil society worlds together, to share stories and co-produce knowledge.
 It also dispels some myths about migration/refugee issues and encourages critical thinking among readers of the paper.
-Read more about the project and fine out how to get a copy here.
+Read more about the project and find out how to get a copy here.

 9 June – 10 June: Migration and political engagement